Australia, home to unique and endangered species, has recently confirmed cases of H5N1 bird flu on our coasts.

 What is the H5N1 Bird Flu Strain?

-Currently Australia is the only continent free from the H5N1/HPAI variant (hereafter ‘bird flu’) that has caused havoc worldwide.
+Until now, Australia was the only continent free from the H5N1/HPAI variant that has caused havoc worldwide.

 What Should be Done to Protect Australian Wildlife from Bird Flu?

-Collaboration and preparation is crucial: state and federal government agencies, conservation organisations and the community must work together to protect Australia’s precious marine wildlife from bird flu and be prepared for a robust response should it reach our shores.
+Collaboration is crucial: state and federal government agencies, conservation organisations and the community must work together to protect Australia’s precious marine wildlife.

-AMCS is working with colleagues at the Biodiversity Council, Invasive Species Council, BirdLife Australia and the Australian Land Conservation Alliance to raise greater awareness and to urgently call on the Australian government to:
+With the threat now realised, AMCS is working with colleagues at the Biodiversity Council, Invasive Species Council, BirdLife Australia and the Australian Land Conservation Alliance to raise greater awareness.

-The public should report any unusual bird deaths immediately by calling the Emergency Animal Disease Hotline on 1800 675 888.
+- REPORT any unusual illness or death in wild birds and other wildlife immediately via the Emergency Animal Disease Hotline on 1800 675 888.

 Wildlife Health Australia have produced detailed advice for people who encounter sick or dead wild birds.